StepashaxGod/NewsCrypto/README.md

 - Development plan
-   Finish the past.html, figure out the localstorage use case with the pastNews displaying(possible moving on to the database) ==> Migrate from localStorage to a full-featured DB for archiving.
+   Finish the past.html, figure out the localstorage use case with the pastNews displaying(possible moving on to the database) ==> Migrate from localStorage to a full-featured DB for archiving, to have the queries for the past news, if possible.

 	Add user accounts, authentication.